-The North-South Commuter Rail aims to upgrade and modernize the PNR Railway system under PPP in order to provide a safe, reliable, fast and convenient rail transport system.Â
+The North-South Commuter Rail (South Line) aims to upgrade and modernize the PNR Railway system under PPP in order to provide a safe, reliable, fast and convenient rail transport system.Â

 Department of Transportation and Communications (DOTC)

 The Government of the Philippines, through its Department of Transportation and Communications (DOTC) has been exploring the feasibility of use of the existing Philippines National Railway (PNR) right-of-way (ROW) through the greater Manila area as the alignment for a commuter railway â The North-South Commuter Railway (NSCR).

 The first phase of the North-South Commuter Rail would consist of a rapid rehabilitation of the existing at-grade PNR railway infrastructure.Â This railway would have an interchange station at its northern terminus (either Tutuban or Solis station) and would run southwards to Calamba on the PNR ROW.

 Â PhP 69.87 Billion | USD 1.55 Billion

 Â Solicited Mode

 Assistant Secretary, DOTC